KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

 #### Cascading Constraints in Oracle

-- Use the CASCADE CONSTRAINTS clause while dropping a column, all the constraints
-- Referring to that column's PRIMARY and UNIQUE keys are dropped.
+- Use the CASCADE CONSTRAINTS clause while dropping a column, all the constraints referring to that column's PRIMARY and UNIQUE keys are dropped.

 `ALTER TABLE table_name DROP COLUMN column_name CASCADE CONSTRAINTS;`